ecalder6/azure-gaming/README.md

 * What's the difference between a managed disk and a temporary drive?

     A managed disk is a persisted virtual disk drive that costs a few dollars a month.
 A temporary drive (called temporary storage in the VM) is an actual disk drive that sits on the computer that hosts your VM.
 Temporary drive is free of charge and is much faster than a managed disk.
 However, data on temporary drive are not persisted and will be wiped when the VM is deallocated.

-    There are 2 types of managed disk, standard and premium.
-Our VM type only supoorts standard disk, which has speeds similar to a typical hard drive.
+    There are 3 types of managed disk, Standard HDD, Standard SSD and Premium SSD.
+The Standard disks have speeds similar to a typical hard drive, Standard SSD being more consistent than Standard HDD.

 * What if the game is too big for C:\?
 I don't want to reinstall it every time I restart the VM.